intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 # Introduction

 The IAB organized a workshop in 2002 to establish a dialog between network operators and protocol developers, and to guide IETF when working on network management protocols.
-The outcome of that workshop was documented in the "Overview of the 2002 IAB Network Management Workshop" [RFC3535] which identified 14 operator requirements for consideration in future network management protocol design and related data models, along with some recommendations for the IETF.
+The outcome of that workshop was documented in the "Overview of the 2002 IAB Network Management Workshop" {{RFC3535}} which identified 14 operator requirements for consideration in future network management protocol design and related data models, along with some recommendations for the IETF.

-Those requirements were instrumental in developing first the NETCONF protocol (in the NETCONF Working Group) [RFC6241], the associated YANG data modeling language (in the NETMOD Working Group) [RFC7950], RESTCONF [RFC8040], and most recently CORECONF [I-D.ietf-core-comi].
+Those requirements were instrumental in developing first the NETCONF protocol (in the NETCONF Working Group) {{RFC6241}}, the associated YANG data modeling language (in the NETMOD Working Group) {{RFC7950}}, RESTCONF {{RFC8040}}, and most recently CORECONF {{I-D.ietf-core-comi}}.

-The recent NEMOPS IAB workshop aimed to discuss the following key topics:
+The recent NEMOPS IAB workshop focussed on the following key topics:

 * Review the outcomes and results of the 2002 workshop (current deployments, state of the art) and identify any operational barriers that prevent these technologies from being widely implemented (limitations, hurdles).
 * Sketch new requirements for future network management operations in a collaborative manner with the industry, network operators, and protocol engineers.